 In order to even begin the process of applying to take the CFA exam, you will need to:

-Take and successfully pass Level 1, Level 2, and Level 3 of CFA exam.
+Pass the Exams: Successfully complete Level 1, Level 2, and Level 3 of the CFA Program.

 CFA vs CFP Salary